How Meridian Works

 Past initiatives of the Meridian Process include the Meridian CIIP Directory, the Meridian Newsletter “CIIP Matters”, the permanent Meridian website (www.meridianprocess.org), the MACRO Guidelines on Organizing a Meridian Conference, and guidelines for planning a CIIP strategy.

 The Meridian Process aims to exchange ideas and initiate actions for the cooperation of governmental bodies on Critical Information Infrastructure Protection (CIIP) issues globally.
 It explores the benefits and opportunities of cooperation between governments and provides an opportunity to share best practices from around the world.

 The Meridian Process seeks to create a community of senior government policymakers in CIIP by fostering ongoing collaboration.
 The Meridian Process recognizes that it is only by working together that we can each advance our national CIIP goals and objectives.

 Participation in the Meridian Process is open to all countries/economies and is aimed at senior government policy-makers involved in CIIP-related issues.
 Every country/economy is invited to take part in the Meridian Process, and is encouraged to attend the annual Meridian Conference.

-Government CIIP Policy Makers from countries which have attended a Meridian Conference are considered valid members of the Meridian Community
+Government CIIP Policy Makers in countries which have attended a Meridian Conference are considered valid members of the Meridian Community.

 The Fundamental Principles of the Meridian Process